Trident Seafoods

-Trident Seafoods is the largest seafood company in the United States, harvesting primarily wild-caught seafood in Alaska.
+Trident Seafoods is a seafood company in the United States, harvesting primarily wild-caught seafood in Alaska.

 Trident manages a network of catcher and catcher processor vessels and processing plants across twelve coastal locations in Alaska.
 The company is headquartered in Seattle, Washington and has several processing plants, two shipyards, an R&D Innovation Center, and sales offices across the United States.
 The vertically integrated distributorship of its products is supported by global manufacturing and sales locations in Latin America, China, Japan, Germany, France, and the Netherlands.
 Trident sells frozen, canned, smoked and ready–to–eat seafood products for the wholesale, retail and food service markets under a variety of different brand names in over 55 countries.

 History

 The company was founded in 1973 by Chuck Bundrant.
 In 1986, it merged with ConAgra's Northwest Pacific seafood unit, retaining the Trident name, and with ConAgra holding a 45% stake in the new company.
 In 1995, ConAgra sold most of its interest to Trident's original private owners.

 The company has made numerous other acquisitions, including: